Ocular: A Quick Start Guide

 Step 1: Configuring secret access

-NOTE: Currently the default downloader only supports configuration via a git-config.
-In the future we plan to support authenticating via this like GitHub apps or git credential helpers.
+NOTE: Currently the default downloader only supports configuration via a gitconfig.
+In the future we plan to support authenticating via other methods like GitHub apps installations or git credential helpers.

-The git downloader will read the git config secret from a secret named downloader-gitconfig (you can see that yourself by accessing the endpoint GET /api/v1/downloaders/git).
+The ‘ocular-defaults-git’ downloader will read the git config secret from a secret key named ‘gitconfig’ located in the secret ‘downloader-secrets’. (you can see that yourself by running kubectl get downloader ocular-defaults-git).

 To set this secret lets first create a git config to access a private GitHub repository.
 We will need a GitHub token with read repository access, this can be created here.
 Once generated, we should configure the git-config like so (replacing YOUR_TOKEN_HERE with your new token):